 Like its name — translating to “the tide” — our Dreams Las Mareas stay ebbed and flowed, having ups and downs.
 Overall, we had an amazing trip in Costa Rica, and the highs at the resort outweighed the lows.

-Dreams Las Mareas Located In Costa Rica’s Tropical Dry Forest
+Staying In Costa Rica’s Tropical Dry Forest

 If you are looking for a secluded getaway, you’ve come to the right place.
 The closest airport, Daniel Oduber Quirós International Airport in Liberia, is about an hour-and-a-half-long drive.
-The nearest town — La Paz — is about 30 minutes away by taxi.
+The nearest town — La Cruz — is about 30 minutes away by taxi.
 Expect excursions to be full-day affairs with two-hour commutes each way to Palo Verde National Park and four hours to Arenal volcano and Monteverde’s hanging bridges.

 Surrounded by tropical dry forest, it’s unlikely rain will spoil your vacation during Costa Rica’s dry season (summer) from mid-November to April.
 Because the forest circles the resort, you may see exotic birds, iguanas, and monkeys playing in the trees.

-Beautiful Accommodations Feature Open-Layout Rooms
+Accommodations Feature Open-Layout Rooms

 Intimate Bathroom Includes Phone In The Toilet Stall